Making decisions for your future

 The purpose of the website is to help you find resources about decisions and future planning.

 One of the best ways to start exploring areas of life where people make decisions is by using the LifeCourse Exploring Decision-Making Supports Tool*.
-This tool will ask questions to help find which decision-making supports fit your personal needs.
+This tool will ask you questions and help you think about the types of decisions you want or need help making.
+The goal is to help you find decision-making supports that your personal needs.

-Using the LifeCourse Tool is a great first step for using the resources on this website.
+Using the LifeCourse Tool is a great first step for exploring the different support levels on this website.
 Click on the link below to learn more about the LifeCourse Tool and to get started.

 *This tool was developed by the Charting the LifeCourse Nexus (©2020 Curators of the University of Missouri, UMKC IHD, UCEDD).